 Clotting disorders occur when the body is unable to make sufficient amounts of the proteins that are needed to help the blood clot, stopping bleeding.
 These proteins are called clotting factors (coagulation factors).
 All clotting factors are made in the liver.
 The liver requires vitamin K to make some of the clotting factors.

 Sometimes there is an abnormality of blood coagulation that increases the risk of clotting (called thrombophilia Excessive Clotting Excessive clotting (thrombophilia) occurs when the blood clots too easily or excessively.
 Inherited and acquired disorders can increase blood clotting.
-Clots cause legs or arms to swell.
-Blood... read more ).
+Clots in larger blood vessels cause legs... read more ).

 Disorders of coagulation can be

 Disorders of coagulation also occasionally develop on their own (spontaneously).